thindil/hunter/README.md

 - Preview of text files (with syntax highlighting) and images.
 - Standard file manager features: copy, delete, move files and directories, change their permissions, change application associated with them.
-- Written in GTK and Ada.
-Should nicely integrate with selected desktop theme.
+- Written in TK and Ada.
-- Available in English and Polish language
+- Available in English and Polish language.

 ## Build the program from sources